-The Lodge at Geneva-on-the-Lake is the perfect location for a romantic getaway!
+Geneva-on-the-Lake is the perfect location for a romantic getaway!
 Take a wine tour, explore the covered bridges, and watch lakeside sunsets.

-Geneva-on-the-Lake was a getaway destination before the trio appeared with their servants in tow.
+Geneva-on-the-Lake was a getaway destination even before the famous trio appeared with their servants in tow.
 The scenic views and breezes off the lake had been enjoyed by visitors since the end of the Civil War.

 Geneva-on-the-Lake is best known for the small strip that runs along Ohio’s Lake Erie Coastal Trail that offers a nostalgic, old fashioned feel and looks like it’s rooted in the 1950s.
 You’ll find America’s oldest putt putt golf course at Allison’s Mini Golf, a Ferris Wheel at Old Firehouse Winery that offers stunning sunset views of the lake, and mom and pop diners and shops that line the street.

-The Lodge at Geneva-on-the-Lake
+Where to Stay: The Lodge at Geneva-on-the-Lake

 Initially, I had a couple of concerns: We’ve had to make a few modifications to how we travel since my husband’s back injury last spring.
 As always, I’m concerned if he will be comfortable especially in regards to sleeping.